 Matt’s qualifications in Civil Engineering combined with his passion for the natural coastal environment allow him to bring a balanced approach to his work in the areas of coastal management and coastal protection.
 His experience provides a wealth of knowledge on the use and mis-use of coastal protection systems, and the impacts of coastal management works on the environment.
 Matt’s expertise in coastal and maritime structures extends to include physical modelling, wave loading assessments, design, condition assessments and analysis of environmental impacts from coastal protection works.
 Matt regularly leads desktop and field investigations in these areas, and he has many years of practical experience undertaking environmental data collection in the coastal zone.

 In the past decade Matt’s work has focussed on coastal processes and hazards for reef-fringed Pacific Islands.
 His work in the Pacific region includes analysis of waves, storm surge and hydrodynamic processes, assessment of coastal hazard risks for island communities, as well as planning and adaptation of infrastructure in the coastal zone.
 Matt spends large amounts of time deployed within the region, with a focus on field investigations and close engagement with regional organisations, government agencies and communities of Pacific Island Countries.

-Matt is an active member of Australia’s coastal engineering community, regularly publishing work in technical conferences and journals.
-He is a committee member of the Engineers Australia NSW Coastal, Ocean and Port Engineering Panel (COPEP) and was secretary of the committee in 2013 and 2014.
-Matt currently coordinates WRLs professional training courses in the field of coastal engineering and coastal management, helping to provide valuable training for future coastal engineers and managers.
+Matt is an active member of the Australia/Pacific Islands coastal engineering profession, regularly publishing work in technical conferences and presenting in industry forums.
+He is a corresponding committee member and former secretary of the Engineers Australia NSW Coastal, Ocean and Port Engineering Panel and a member of the IUCN Commission on Ecosystem Management (Oceania).